How to Get a Permit for Your Elopement at Garrapata State Park

 You’ll also need to submit a refundable $500 deposit—only forfeited if there’s damage, litter, or prohibited items like pampas grass (which is invasive).

-Required Event Insurance
+Event Insurance Is Required

 Insurance is a must.
 Here are some online providers to check: